 To aid you with the writing portion of the course, we will run peer review sessions before reports are due (see below), and I will leave detailed comments during grading of earlier reports that will help you in writing the later ones.

-Information on current UF grading policies for assigning grade points can be found here: catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/.
+Information on current UF grading policies for assigning grade points can be found here: catalog.ufl.edu/UGRD/academic-regulations/grades-grading-policies/ (Links to an external site.).